The Zeemanshoop (left) and Atjeh (right) photographed by Lt Peter Kershaw RNVR on the 15 May 1940

 director.

 An overview of operations by British forces during the invasion of Holland in May 1940 including the role of the "demo" teams can be seen on the War over Holland website.
-XD Operations - Secret British missions denying oil to the Nazi's by C.C.H.
+The book XD Operations - Secret British missions denying oil to the Nazi's by C.C.H.
 Brazier (Pen and Sword, 2005) is written by its former commander and edited by his son.